 It is highly recommended that clothing be form fitting so teachers can see the shape of your joints.
 Bare feet are preferred for all of our classes.

 What do I bring with me to a yoga class?

 It’s recommended that you use your own mat.
-This is, however, not required, as a mat can be provided for you free of charge.
 You are also more than welcome to leave your mat inside the studio.
 All yoga blocks, straps, bolsters and props will be provided for you during your class.
 If you need to borrow a mat, that’s so chill.
 Do it!

 Is One Style of Yoga Better or More Effective than Other Styles?

 Depending on one’s individual needs and personality type, there is a practice that may be more appropriate and effective than other practices.
 This doesn’t mean that one practice is better than another.
-If you want some advice on which class is best for you, please email us or call us so we can discuss your own individual needs.
+If you want some advice on which class is best for you, please email us or call us so we can discuss your life situation.

 Do I need to be flexible to practice yoga?

 Is it safe to practice yoga when I'm pregnant?

 Yes.
 In fact, it is highly recommended.
 There are certain postures and breathing exercises that are not appropriate for pregnant women… at all; however, there are also certain postures that have been proven to be very helpful for the majority of women during their pregnancy.

 It goes without saying, there are few places you can go to and provide a donation for a product or service.
-In working with us, you the student partake in the gift of a practice that we the teachers hold near and dear to our hearts.
-That practice is at 5:30 am.
-That’s when we want to encourage you to practice.
-All the rest is business friends.
+In working with us, you the student partake in the greatest gift that we’ve ever known.
+This yoga is truly priceless, and we want you to feel what’s right for yourself when leaving a donation after the class is complete.
+The truth shall set you free.

 May this be one of many opportunities to feel the truth of your own heart as we meet, heal and connect.